 In the last two years, we have witnessed the impact of Covid on Care Homes and heard stories of caring on the front line of a global pandemic.
 The conversation tends to be focused on the failings of the system with Social Care presented as being in perpetual crisis.
 Without denying the very real problems in our care system, this event focuses instead on Beautiful Care – a practice crafted by care workers often in spite of the challenging circumstances they face.

-Beautiful Care invites different stories of care into the gallery.
+Beautiful Care invited different stories of care into the gallery.

-Beautiful Care asks how would care change if it were guided by a sense of beauty?
+Beautiful Care asked how would care change if it were guided by a sense of beauty?

-Beautiful Care is for social and health care professionals, informal and formal carers, people with lived experience of care, those interested in the impact of the pandemic on care services, and artists and creative practitioners working in care settings.
+Beautiful Care was an event for social and health care professionals, informal and formal carers, people with lived experience of care, those interested in the impact of the pandemic on care services, and artists and creative practitioners working in care settings.